NavUWB/SAFinalProj/README.md

 Files to Change
 Models - None, only need to add classes

-\nViews - All views under the Home folder need to be changed or deleted, nothing else should be altered.
+Views - All views under the Home folder need to be changed or deleted, nothing else should be altered.
 Adding is OK.
-\nControllers - Depending on view changes, Home controller may need to be changed (it's only doing stuff for the top margin tabs).
+Controllers - Depending on view changes, Home controller may need to be changed (it's only doing stuff for the top margin tabs).
 Otherwise, only additional classes.

-\nData - Downstream further we'll need to add DB connections, but this would be one of us (and may not be necessary)
+Data - Downstream further we'll need to add DB connections, but this would be one of us (and may not be necessary)

-\nServices - I added SensorHubController and had it auto-scaffold.
+Services - I added SensorHubController and had it auto-scaffold.
 It needs to be written as our SensorHub stub/mock.
 No other changes needed.
 Additional classes OK.

-\nNo other changes should be needed until we get to dealing with Database stuff (appsettings.json will need to be updated, etc)
+No other changes should be needed until we get to dealing with Database stuff (appsettings.json will need to be updated, etc)